jwhitham/HeadlessDoom/README.md

 Run `headless_doom.exe` to run the benchmark.
 This runs through 32 levels of the game by playing the "Doom Done Quick" demo, then exits.
 As a final step, the program prints the total time that elapsed.
-The program does not use your computer's real-time clock: all frames are rendered, regardless of CPU speed.
+The program does not use your computer's real-time clock to limit the frame rate.
+All frames are rendered regardless of CPU speed.

 Run `headless_doom.exe test` to run the test.
 This does the same thing as the benchmark, but also computes the CRC-32 of each frame rendered, and compares this